 Cystic fibrosis (CF) can affect a person’s quality of life and influence their life expectancy.
-How long someone with CF can expect to live depends on their age and the stage of their condition.
+How long someone with CF can expect to live can depend on factors such as treatments and the stage of their condition.

 Before the 1980s, about half of the people with CF did not live into their 20s.
 However, over the past few decades, life expectancy for people with this condition has improved dramatically.

 Thanks to advances in treatment and care, people with CF can now expect to live much longer.
 In fact, recent research suggests that by 2025, the number of adults living with CF will increase by approximately 75%.